seblful/label-studio-yolov8-backend/README.md

    `label-studio start --init new_project --ml-backends http://localhost:9090`

-&emsp; &emsp;Or write it manually in Settings - Machine - Add Model
+&emsp; &emsp;Or write it manually in Settings - Machine - Add Model.

 5. Start the labeling process.